 The issue of delay hasn’t historically been high up on the court’s agenda.
 This has now changed substantially.
 Nowadays the Family Court deals with such applications as well as the Public Law Outline and Child Arrangements Programme.
 Tighter case management powers have been introduced, including timescales for dealing with cases for the court, when dealing with public and private law cases respectively.

 The ‘welfare test’ is determined by the Family Court with reference to the welfare checklist, which is set out in the .
 This includes but is not limited to matters such as the child’s needs, wishes and feelings, age, sex, and background.
 It also considers the impact of any proposed changes in the child’s upbringing when making an order.

 Application of the welfare test can result in perceived ‘rights’ of adults taking a backseat when compared to the needs of the child concerned.
 This is particularly true when courts take a long-term view of what might be considered in a child’s best interests.
 In practical terms, this can mean that the emotional needs of a child take priority over a parent’s desire to spend time with their children.

 Not being able to spend time with your child is clearly a difficult prospect for a loving parent to accept.
 A recent insertion into the Children Act 1989 called the “presumption of parental involvement” offers some reassurance.
 However, this is not an assertion of a child spending a minimum amount, or even direct, time with both its parents.
 The child’s best interests are still considered the most important factor in whether, where, when or how a child should spend time with all its family members.

 Each family is unique, no two situations the same and there is no ‘one size fits all’ solution.
-The family lawyers at Slater and Gordon Lawyers understand this and work to get the best solution for you and your children.
-Call us on freephone 0800 916 9055 or contact us online.
+Our family law experts understand this and work to get the best solution for you and your children.
+Call us on freephone or .